nCine/nCine-site/download-master.md

 - The `setWidth()` and `setHeight()` methods of the `BaseSprite` class have been removed
 - The `errorToString()` function of the `LuaDebug` namespace has been renamed to correct a typo
 - The parameters order of `LuaStateManager::runFromMemory()` has changed
+- The default line height of a `TextNode` object is now its font line height instead of the base

 ### New Features
 - The engine now supports custom memory allocators
   - All containers have been updated to allow the specification of an allocator
   - Unique pointers support custom deleters in a compressed pair
   - A new `apptest_allocators` application has been added to test the four included allocator types
+  - You can set a name for an allocator and it will be used in [Tracy](https://github.com/wolfpld/tracy/releases/tag/v0.7.3) too
 - The FileSystem API now supports Android asset FileSystem
 - It is now possible to load textures, sounds and fonts from memory buffers
+- Data used for textures, sounds and fonts can be validated before creating the corresponding resources

 ### Improvements
-- The version of the integrated Tracy has been updated to [v0.7.2](https://github.com/wolfpld/tracy/releases/tag/v0.7.2)
+- The version of the integrated Tracy has been updated to [v0.7.3](https://github.com/wolfpld/tracy/releases/tag/v0.7.3)
-- The version of the integrated ImGui has been updated to [v1.78](https://github.com/ocornut/imgui/releases/tag/v1.78)
+- The version of the integrated ImGui has been updated to [v1.79](https://github.com/ocornut/imgui/releases/tag/v1.79)
 - All containers now split the allocation phase from object construction
   - Creating a container will only reserve memory for the elements
   - Inserting or removing elements will trigger construction and destruction